Lynnmich/personal_blog/README.md

 ### Tourist on a Budget
 Tourist on a Budget is a personal blog aimed at promoting domestic tourism in Kenya.
-Discover the beauty of Kenya's destination cities through detailed guides and blog posts featuring various tour sites and attractions.
+Discover the beauty of Kenya's destination cities through detailed guides featuring various tour sites and attractions.

 ## Table of Contents
 Description